 Another part of our stage work is our props (properties) these can be both small and large and we are lucky enough to have storage to keep our large stock of them, we have become experts at re-cycling and making over, as the saying goes waste not want not.

-The same goes for our large collection of costumes that we have accumulated over the years, we always make some new costumes for every pantomime but we also adopt and adapt existing ones to freshen them up.
-Our Stitch and Bitch team always discuss with the scenery painters and backstage crew what colours they intend to use for the scenes so that they can use sympathetic colours for them to blend into.
+The same goes for our large collection of costumes that we have accumulated over the years; we always make some new costumes for every pantomime but we also adopt and adapt existing ones to freshen them up.
+Our sewing team always discuss with the scenery painters and backstage crew what colours they intend to use for the scenes so that they can use sympathetic colours for them to blend into.